 When friends set a place and time to meet, we were there.
 If you were late or missed connecting up, you might not find them for the rest of the night because there was no way to reach them.
 Plans didn’t change much because, honestly, there wasn’t too much to do.
 Most weekend nights found us driving around looking for people to hang out with, going to the drive-in movies or sitting at Carl’s Jr. hoping people would stop in.
 It was part sleuth, part hunt and part guess to find our friends.
 Somehow just trying to find your friends could make for a fun and interesting night.

-Being a teenager in the 80’s wasn’t perfect but looking back, it seems a lot simpler.
-I’m so thankful I didn’t have the ability to tweet my 16 year-old thoughts out to the world or have viral videos of the dumb things I did during puberty.
+Being a teenager in the ’80s wasn’t perfect but looking back, it seems a lot simpler.
+I’m so thankful I didn’t have the ability to tweet my 16-year-old thoughts out to the world or have viral videos of the dumb things I did during puberty.
 I’m grateful for the lack of technology we had and the basic ways we communicated with each other.
-I feel blessed that we didn’t have social media as teenagers and we grew up during a era where people actually talked to each other.
+I feel blessed that we didn’t have social media as teenagers and we grew up during an era where people actually talked to each other.